GSA/fedramp/rfi-directory/contract_language.md

 The information gathered in this RFI will be used to identify the examples of contract language that agencies should and should not use to incorporate FedRAMP security standards in their solicitations.
 These examples will be used to generate guidance and education to agencies.

 ### Reference - Acquisition FAQs

+[^1]:[FedRAMP Policy Memo Section](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/482/2015/03/fedrampmemo.pdf) 4d, i & iii: _“Each Executive department or agency shall: i.
+Use FedRAMP when conducting risk assessments, security authorizations, and granting ATOs for all Executive department or agency use of cloud services,” iii.
+“Ensure applicable contracts appropriately require CSPs to comply with FedRAMP security authorization requirements”_